 If you do opt to add a current position, keep the description short and in alignment with the job you’re seeking, using these tips:

-Be brief, but focused on your goal.
+Be focused on your goal, not your temporary unemployed status.
 For example, adding a Job Title similar to what you’d use for a Headline ("Sales Rep Pursuing Dealer Sales & Distribution Opportunities") will help employers realize why you’re adding the job.

 Don’t resort to adding volunteer, nonprofit, etc. experience as a current job.